PURPOSE OF THIS POLICY

 - a statement that the CRA supplying the report did not make the decision to take the adverse action and cannot give specific reasons for it; and

-- Employees subject to motor vehicle checks must report any suspension, revocation, cancelation, or expiration of their driver’s license to HR.
+- Employees subject to motor vehicle checks must report any suspension, revocation, cancellation, or expiration of their driver’s license to HR.
 If the occurrence is the subject of a legal or administrative proceeding, and the employee has the legal right to continue to work and to operate a motor vehicle while the action or proceeding is pending, then the report shall be made upon final disposition of the action or proceeding.
 Such convictions may subject the employee to discipline, up to and including termination, and/or more frequent motor vehicle checks.
 Failure to report such incidents may result in disciplinary action up to and including termination.

 - Hiring Authorities or Supervisors notified by an employee of a post-employment criminal conviction, suspension or revocation of their driver’s license, have an obligation to report the information to HR.